gsergey418/akademi/README.md

 ## Quick Start

-To get started with Akademi you can download the binary for your platform from the [releases](https://github.com/gsergey418alt/akademi/releases) page.
-To build from source, clone the repo and run make, a binary file will appear in the root of the project.
+To get started with Akademi, you can download the binary for your platform from the [releases](https://github.com/gsergey418alt/akademi/releases) page, or build from source by cloning the repository and running `make`, which will generate a binary file in the project's root directory.

-1. Clone the project.
+1. Clone the Akademi repository:
 ```
 $ git clone https://github.com/gsergey418alt/akademi
 ```
-2. Install development dependencies.
+2. Install development dependencies:
 ```
 $ sudo apt install go protoc
 $ go install google.golang.org/protobuf/cmd/protoc-gen-go@latest
 ```
-3. Build it.
+3. Build it:
 ```
 $ make
 ```
-4. Start the daemon and provide addresses of bootstrap nodes.
+4. Start the daemon and provide addresses of bootstrap nodes:
 ```
 $ ./akademi daemon --bootstrap-nodes 133.146.89.223:3865
 ```

 ## Usage

 Akademi uses 40-bytes base32-encoded IDs that identify nodes and data on the network.
-They look like this: ```QSWTYJD3HPOE54DWURBPICK7FAWWMVD3```.
-To store data on the network, you have to run the publish command and provide up to 4KiB of data you want to store:
+They look like this: `QSWTYJD3HPOE54DWURBPICK7FAWWMVD3`.
+To store data on the network, you have to run the `publish` command and provide up to 4KiB of data you want to store:

 ```
 $ ./akademi publish https://github.com/gsergey418alt/akademi
 Data published to the DHT successfully.
 KeyID: NB2HI4DTHIXS6Z3JORUHKYROMNXW2L3H.
 ```

 The data will be stored on the DHT.
-To fetch it later use the get command and provide the key ID from the previous command:
+To retrieve it later, use the `get` command and provide the key ID obtained from `publish`:

 ```
 $ ./akademi get NB2HI4DTHIXS6Z3JORUHKYROMNXW2L3H